 Intersecting art, technology and science, I design interactive hybrid art and information environments that aim to explore perceptions of space-time and the digital-physical in the pursuit of human consciousness and expansion of human knowledge.

 I collaborate with many artists and have been exhibiting and presenting both in the USA and abroad.
-I also write academic articles that have been published in academic journals such as Leonardo, Cybernetics & Human Knowing, TEKs, Art & Engine, Technoetic Arts, etc. I serve as Art+Web Editor for Cybernetics and Human Knowing journal and was a participant with three other scholars in a 2014-17 NEH Collaborative Research Project based at Roosevelt University in Chicago.
-I have been collaborating with UCLA’s ArtSci Center since 2011 as an Information and Instructional Designer and until August 2019 I was the associate director for the SciArt Lab+Studio at the California NanoSystems Institute.
+I also write academic articles that have been published in academic journals such as Leonardo, Cybernetics & Human Knowing, TEKs, Art & Engine, Technoetic Arts, etc. I serve as Art+Web Editor for Cybernetics and Human Knowing journal and as part of the Editorial Organism for Technoetic Arts.
+I was a participant with three other scholars in a 2014-17 NEH Collaborative Research Project based at Roosevelt University in Chicago; and I have been collaborating with UCLA’s ArtSci Center since 2011 as an Information and Instructional Designer.
+Until August 2019 I was the associate director for the SciArt Lab+Studio at the California NanoSystems Institute.

 People always come first in my life.
 I love to dance, fix and build things, play design and Mahjong games.
 I have an eclectic music taste.
 My artwork is also quite eclectic and may take varied forms such as a collage-drawing composite, a photograph, a Giclee print, a poster, a video performance, a hybrid interactive installation, or a generative net environment.
 You will realize quite quickly that I have tons of energy.
 I dare you to accompany my pace! 😉